qlik-oss/core-using-licenses/README.md

 [![CircleCI](https://circleci.com/gh/qlik-oss/core-using-licenses.svg?style=shield)](https://circleci.com/gh/qlik-oss/core-using-licenses)

 This repository contains several examples that show you how to set up the Qlik Licenses service with or without a license, and how to use licenses service metrics to monitor your license usage.
 Each example includes a runnable test to verify the setup.
-To run these tests, you should have Go installed.
+To run these tests, you must have Go installed.

 ## Using Qlik Core community version without a license